Celayix Home » How to Become a Paperless Business

 Using cloud computing, companies can quickly scan documents and store them digitally.
 This allows companies to:

-• Use online storage such as Google Drive or Dropbox, back up and save crucial data and documents.
+• Use online storage such as Google Drive or Dropbox, to back up and save crucial data and documents.

 • Ensure vital records are never lost as Data backups can be automated.